Love Between

 John 13:31–35, John 15:12–17, Ephesians 4:25–5:2, James 3:13–4:6 (read online ⧉)

-Love like .
+like .
 That’s a pretty tall order, so it seems.
 Part of the problem is that we are often so focused on the big things.
 We become overwhelmed.
-There are those that think they need to die like to like .
-Some people believe that they have to heal like to like .
-Some people believe they have to speak like to like .
-Some people believe they have to feed like to like .
-Some people believe they have to act or sound like anything but to like .
-Some people believe they have the lecture or condemn or condone to like .
+There are those that think they need to die like Jesus to love like Jesus.
+Some people believe that they have to heal like Jesus to love like Jesus.
+Some people believe they have to like Jesus to love like Jesus.
+Some people believe they have to feed like Jesus to love like Jesus.
+Some people believe they have to act or sound like anything but Jesus to love like Jesus.
+Some people believe they have the lecture or condemn or condone to love like Jesus.

 We are each guilty of some of that (unless you’re very rare).

-The reality is that came down from Heaven as an infant boy.
-As the boy grew up, he d.
-He d his parents.
-He d his br (an aside: do you think he always liked and liked being around his br?).
-He d each where he was in life.
-We have a skewed version of because we only get 3 years of . didn’t for only 3 years.
+The reality is that love came down from Heaven as an infant boy.
+As the boy grew up, he .
+He loved his parents.
+He loved his brothers (an aside: do you think he always liked and liked being around his brothers?).
+He loved each where he was in .
+We have a skewed version of Jesus’ love because we only get 3 years of Jesus.
+Jesus didn’t love for only 3 years.

-We get so caught up in sweet baby , then awesome Messiah .
+We get so caught up in sweet baby Jesus, then awesome Messiah Jesus.
 We miss the in-between.
-That’s where happens.
-It is between the highs and the lows that becomes firmly established.
-When the highs and the lows happen, we have to keep us together.
+That’s where love happens.
+It is between the highs and the lows that love becomes firmly established.
+When the highs and the lows happen, we have love to keep us .

-When Paul and James talk about and loving each other, it is really living life together (the in-between) that creates the bonds of .
-Barring most parental , doesn’t just happen.
+When Paul and James talk about love and loving each other, it is really life together (the in-between) that creates the bonds of love.
+Barring most parental love, love doesn’t just happen.
 It grows.
-Sometimes it grows fast, sometimes it grows slow.
-We cannot rush .
-When we rush , it often isn’t .
+Sometimes it grows , sometimes it grows slow.
+We cannot rush love.
+When we rush love, it often isn’t love.

-1) Have you ever rushed “” or a ?
+1) Have you ever rushed “love” or a ?
 What happened?

-2) Why are the in-betweens almost more important than the highs and lows when it comes to ?
+2) Why are the in-betweens almost more important than the highs and lows when it comes to love?